ulyssis/siyu/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I spent 15 years in academia researching the smallest stars and why their magnetic fields are so strong.
-My work was data-focused, and I extracted, analyzed, and visualized multi-dimensional and time-series data to answer my research questions.
+I extracted, analyzed, and visualized multi-dimensional and time-series data to answer my research questions then communicated my results in seminars and scientific publications.
 I also worked towards inclusion in astronomy.

 Now, I'm ready to take my data-focused skills and apply them to new challenges.
 To learn more about me, please take a look at my CV, publications, or the project summaries for some of my main projects.